carpit680/giraffe/README.md

    - Configures parameters for easy integration with other ROS 2 packages.

 _Usage_:

 The giraffe_control package is used by the giraffe_description package's launch file to provide hardware control during simulations and real-world operation.
 It ensures seamless integration of the Giraffe robotic arm into ROS 2 for both motion execution and feedback.

+### giraffe_hardware
+The giraffe_hardware package provides a ros2_control hardware interface for the Giraffe 5-DoF robotic arm plus a gripper joint.
+This interface lets you control and monitor the arm through standard ROS 2 controllers and topics, simplifying integration with motion planning frameworks like MoveIt.

+#### Features:

+1. Giraffe Hardware Interface (GiraffeInterface):
+   - Implements a hardware_interface::SystemInterface plugin.
+   - Subscribes to feedback (sensor_msgs/msg/JointState) for joint position updates.
+   - Publishes to command (sensor_msgs/msg/JointState) to send joint commands.
+   - Handles all six joints of the arm.

+_Usage_:

+- Integrate with controller_manager and standard controllers (e.g., joint_trajectory_controller).
+- Place giraffe_interface in your ros2_control configuration.
+- Commands and feedback are exchanged via standard ROS topics, enabling easy simulation or real hardware operation.